Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week8.md

 ```

 - Prepare and define CDK Pipeline environment
-  - Created a S3 bucket manually named `assets.nwaliechinyere.xyz` in my AWS account which will be used for serving the processed images on the profile page.
+  - Manually created an s3 bucket named `assets.nwaliechinyere.xyz` in my AWS account which will be used for serving the processed images on the profile page.
 In this bucket, create a folder named `banners`, and then upload a `banner.jpg` into the folder.
 This will be used to store avatar images, banners for the website
   - Create the following file `.env.example`.
-This will be used by the lamba application to define the source and output buckets
+This will be used by the lambda application to define the source and output buckets
-  - Create lambda function that will be invoked by our CDK stack in `aws\lambdas\process-images`
+  - Create a lambda function that will be invoked by our CDK stack in `aws\lambdas\process-images`
   - Add the following code in the `thumbing-serverless-cdk/lib`[thumbing-serverless-cdk-stack.ts](https://github.com/Chinyere-nwalie/aws-bootcamp-cruddur-2023/blob/main/thumbing-serverless-cdk/lib/thumbing-serverless-cdk-stack.ts)
-  - Dont forget to export the following env vars according to your domain name and another S3 bucket (e.g., `nwaliechinyere-cruddur-uploaded-avatars`), which will be created by CDK later for saving the original uploaded avatar images:
+  - Another s3 bucket was created it will be used by CDK later for saving the original uploaded avatar images: Do not forget to export the following env vars according to your domain name e.g;

     ```sh
     export DOMAIN_NAME=nwaliechinyere.xyz